M1 carbine: Ammunition

-In comparison, the .30-06 Springfield ball round used by the M1 Garand is almost three times more powerful than the .30 Carbine, while the carbine round is twice as powerful as the .45 ACP-caliber Thompson submachine gun in common use at the time.
+In comparison, the .30-06 Springfield ball round used by the M1 Garand is almost three times as powerful as the .30 Carbine, while the carbine round is twice as powerful as the .45 ACP-caliber Thompson submachine gun in common use at the time.
 As a result, the carbine offers much better range, accuracy and penetration than those submachine guns.
-The M1 is also half the weight of the Thompson, and fires a lighter cartridge.
+The M1 carbine is also half the weight of the Thompson and fires a lighter cartridge.
 Therefore, soldiers armed with the carbine can carry much more ammunition than those armed with a Thompson.

 Categorizing the M1 carbine series has been the subject of much debate.
 Although commonly compared to the later German StG 44 and Russian AK-47, the M1 and M2 carbines are under-powered and outclassed.
-Instead, the carbine falls somewhere between the submachine gun and assault rifle, and could be called a precursor of the personal defense weapon since it fulfilled a similar role.
+Instead, the carbine falls somewhere between the submachine gun and assault rifle and could be called a precursor of the personal defense weapon since it fulfilled a similar role.

 One characteristic of .30 caliber Carbine ammunition is that from the beginning of production, non-corrosive primers were specified.
 This was the first major use of this type of primer in a military firearm.
 Because the rifle had a closed gas system, not normally disassembled in the field, corrosive primers would have led to a rapid deterioration of the function of the gas system.
 The use of non-corrosive primers was a novelty in service ammunition at this time.
 Some failures to fire were reported in early lots of .30 caliber Carbine ammunition, attributed to moisture ingress of the non-corrosive primer compound.